 410.669 - Immunology of Infectious Diseases

-Immunology of Infectious Diseases is a lecture-based, advanced topics course designed for students who have a background in immunology and medical microbiology.
-The course provides a detailed description of specific pathogens (bacterial, viral, parasitic and fungal) and their interactions with the human immune system, including innate and acquired immunity.
-Pathogens covered in detail may include: mycobacterium (tuberculosis), gram-negative enteric bacteria (bacillary dysentery), paramyxovirus (measles virus), enterovirus (poliovirus), plasmodium parasites (malaria), intestinal protozoa (amoebiasis), trichinella, and candidiasis (thrush) and other opportunistic mycoses.
-Immunology topics covered in detail include: mucosal immune responses, the role of PRR and PAMPs; pathogen regulation of host immune response; pathogen evasion of immune effector mechanisms; polarization of CD4+ T helper cell subsets, mechanisms of immunopathogenesis, and vaccine design.
+This course is a lecture-based, advanced topics course designed for students who have a background in immunology and medical microbiology.
+The course provides a detailed description of specific pathogens (bacterial, viral, parasitic, and fungal) and their interactions with the human immune system, including innate and acquired immunity.
+Pathogens covered in detail may include mycobacterium (tuberculosis), gram-negative enteric bacteria (bacillary dysentery), paramyxovirus (measles virus), enterovirus (poliovirus), plasmodium parasites (malaria), intestinal protozoa (amoebiasis), trichinella, and candidiasis (thrush) and other opportunistic mycoses.
+Immunology topic covered in detail include mucosal immune responses, the role of PRR and PAMPs, pathogen regulation of host immune response, pathogen evasion of immune effector mechanisms, polarization of CD4+ T helper cell subsets, mechanisms of immunopathogenesis, and vaccine design.
 Lectures will be supplemented with talks from scientific experts from the field.
-Prerequisites: 410.601 Biochemistry; 410.602 Molecular Biology; 410.603 Advanced Cell Biology I
+Prerequisites: 410.601 Biochemistry, 410.602 Molecular Biology 410.603 Advanced Cell Biology I.

 410.670 - Biology of Stress